 On average, American adults eat about 0.5 pounds of carbohydrates per day.
 Most of the food we eat contains at least some carbohydrates.
 Some carbs we eat include vegetables, fruits, pasta, rice, candies, pastries, potatoes, and bread.

-Those carbohydrates that can be digested are broken down into simple sugars by amylase (in the saliva), by enzymes in the stomach, and by enzymes made by the pancreas and the inner lining of the small intestines.
+Those carbohydrates that can be digested are broken down into simple sugars by amylase (in the saliva), by enzymes in the stomach, and by enzymes made by the pancreas and the small's inner lining intestines.

 There are two steps in the digestion of starches.